JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 For introduction and setting up dependencies, refer to [](integration_tests_intro.md).

+The `com.intellij.driver.client.Driver` API provides a generic interface to call code in a running IntelliJ Platform-based IDE instance, such as service and utility methods.
+It connects to a process via [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) protocol and creates remote proxies for classes of the running IDE.
+The main purpose of this API is to execute IDE actions and observe the state of the process in end-to-end testing.

 ## Java Management Extension

 The IDE and tests are running in different processes, which means some way to communicate between them is required.